Peter Medawar: Awards and honours

 Medawar was elected a Fellow of the Royal Society (FRS) in 1949.
 With Frank Macfarlane Burnet he shared the 1960 Nobel Prize in Physiology or Medicine "for discovery of acquired immunological tolerance".
 The British government conferred him a CBE in 1958, knighted him in 1965, and appointed him to the Order of the Companions of Honour in 1972, and Order of Merit in 1981.
 He was elected an EMBO Member in 1964 and received the Royal Medal in 1959, and the Copley Medal in 1969 both from the Royal Society.
 He was President of the British Association for the Advancement of Science during 1968–1969.
 He was awarded the UNESCO Kalinga Prize for the Popularization of Science in 1985.
-He was awarded a Honorary Doctor of Science Degree in 1961 by the University of Birmingham.
+He was awarded an Honorary Doctor of Science Degree in 1961 by the University of Birmingham.
 He was elected a member of the American Society of Immunologists in 1971, and elected foreign member of the American Academy of Arts and Sciences in 1959, the American Philosophical Society in 1961, and the US National Academy of Sciences in 1965.

 Medawar was elected President of the Royal Society for the term 1970–1975, but a severe stroke in 1969 prevented him from taking up the office.

 Medawar was awarded the 1987 Michael Faraday Prize "for the contribution his books had made in presenting to the public, and to scientists themselves, the intellectual nature and the essential humanity of pursuing science at the highest level and the part it played in our modern culture".

 Medawar has three awards named after him: